Erika Rothenberg: Greeting cards and church signboards (Since 1991)

-Narrative works (1993– )
+Narrative works (Since 1993)

 Rothenberg’s later work has explored subjects such as death, fame and gender relations, often taking on a more open-ended, narrative dimension inspired by news articles.
 Her collaboration with Tracy Tynan, "Suicide Notes" (1993–5, Rosamund Felsen, P.P.O.W., Centre for Contemporary Arts), presented seventeen messages left by real-life suicides, which they acquired from an LAPD source.
 The artists rewrote the notes (also changing names) and attached them to body bags hung against the wall, accompanied by a booklet with assembled quotes and facts about suicide.Kaufman, Michael T. "Value-Free Examination Of the Long Goodbye," The New York Times, October 13, 1993.
 Retrieved March 14, 2022.
 Reviews of the work were divided, with The New York Times calling it a "profoundly moving exhibit about a subject that most often provokes denial or a turning away," while others questioned whether it exploited or trivialized the subject.
 Monument to a Bear (2002-3) was a concrete tombstone memorializing a bear cub burned in a fire, then rescued by firefighters and nursed back to health at a wildlife shelter before being released into the wild—only to be legally shot by a hunter.
 The sculpture re-created the cub's head and bandaged paws alongside a bronze plaque presenting the Associated Press story it derived from.

 Several projects offered what Art Issues called a "more gentle understanding" of gender issues.
 Rothenberg's 1997 show at Rosamund Felsen included the Smoke Gets in Your Eyes series, which presented people's relationship stories—good, bad and ugly.
 "The Stravinskys" series (2005) explored fame and death through photographs of the gravesites of 20th-century composer Igor Stravinsky and his wife Vera—identical except that his is strewn with gifts while hers is marked only by a bunch of dead flowers at its foot.